Leryk1981/mova-4.0.0/docs/mova_4.1.0_security_layer.md

 - ensure that they are recorded in a consistent shape;
 - provide clear roles for producers and stores.

 Executors and guards should use this envelope whenever a security-relevant event is considered significant enough to be recorded.
+The example `env.security_event_store_v1.example.json` demonstrates a `security_event/prompt_injection_suspected` episode aligned with `global.security_catalog_v1`.

-### 4.3.
+### 5.3.
 Examples of security events

 Typical events that should be recorded as security episodes include: